AFRINIC: Lobbying

-Dissolution of the board in 2022
+Dissolution of the board

 In early June 2022, AFRINIC's annual board election process involved several disputes and lawsuits, resulting in almost half the board seats becoming vacant and staying vacant.
 Cloud Innovation and Crystal Web, a former Internet service provider in South Africa that leases out IP address space through one of Lu's companies, filed lawsuits that blocked procedural aspects of the election process.
 On 30 June 2022, the Supreme Court of Mauritius ruled that AFRINIC's board of directors was invalid, because the CEO had continued to run AFRINIC without a quorum.

 In July 2022, the Number Resource Organization (an organization of the five regional Internet registries, affiliated with ICANN) sent a letter to the Mauritius government that described Cloud Innovation's 25 lawsuits against AFRINIC as "an attempt to cause irreparable harm to the core functions of AFRINIC", said "it would be very unfortunate for the African regional community if the above situation proves that the designation of Mauritius as the place to locate AFRINIC has been wrong", and asked the government to recognize AFRINIC as an international organization.
-The chair of the RIPE Address Policy Working Group criticized the letter for not respecting Mauritius self-governance.
+The chair of the RIPE Address Policy Working Group and a former AFRINIC board member criticized the letter, including for not supporting Mauritian self-governance.

-AFRINIC requested the Supreme Court of Mauritius to dismiss Cloud Innovation's lawsuits as vexatious, but in August 2022, the court ruled against the dismissal and allowed the lawsuits to continue.
+AFRINIC requested the Supreme Court of Mauritius to dismiss Cloud Innovation's lawsuits as vexatious litigation, but in August 2022, the court ruled against the dismissal and allowed the lawsuits to continue.
 The judge concluded that the lawsuits were caused by the registry's "determination... to terminate (the plaintiff's) membership" and did not find evidence that the lawsuits were vexatious.

 The CEO's contract expired in November 2022 and could not be renewed due to the lack of a complete board.
 Without a CEO or board, the staff continued to conduct basic operations, but the organization came close to not being able to pay staff.
-In April 2023, some companies said their applications for address allocations were not getting processed in a timely manner.
 John Curran, CEO of the American Registry for Internet Numbers, said AFRINIC's lack of formal leadership also made it difficult for the staff to respond to lawsuits.
-Since the remaining elected directors did not have quorum to hold new elections, their three-year terms eventually expired.
+Since the remaining elected directors did not have a quorum to hold new elections, their three-year terms eventually expired.
+In April 2025, some companies said their applications for address allocations were not getting processed in a timely manner.

 Prompted by AFRINIC's problems and risks, between 2023 and 2025 the Number Resource Organization revisited the criteria and guidance for regional Internet registries.
 They requested public input for Internet Coordination Policy 2 (ICP-2), including to establish processes for de-registering and reforming a regional Internet registry if it cannot function.